yaronf/I-D/STAR/draft-sheffer-acme-star.md

 - Auto-renewal: the ACME CA periodically re-issues the short-term certificate and posts it to a public URL ({{proto-auto-renewal}});
 - Termination: the DNO (indirectly) stops name delegation by explicitly requesting the ACME CA to discontinue the automatic renewal of the certificate ({{proto-termination}}).

 ## Preconditions
 {: #proto-preconditions}

 The protocol assumes the following preconditions are met:

 - A mutually authenticated channel between CDN and DNO pre-exists.
-This is called "LURK channel" and all LURK protocol exchanges between CDN and DNO are run over it.
-It provides the guarantee that the LURK requests and responses are authentic [^1]{:tf: source="tf"}.
+This is called "STAR channel" and all STAR protocol exchanges between CDN and DNO are run over it.
+It provides the guarantee that requests and responses are authentic [^1]{:tf: source="tf"}.
 - CDN and DNO have agreed on a "CSR template" to use, including at a minimum:
   - Subject name (e.g., "somesite.DNO.com"),
   - Validity (e.g., 24 to 72 hours),